Holmes Scholars Program

 Application Process

-• A 500 word essay demonstrating interest and committee to (1) future leadership in the field of education, and (2) equity and diversity in education
+• A 500-word essay demonstrating interest and commitment to (1) future leadership in the field of education, and (2) equity and diversity in education

 • Unofficial transcript